Risingson/eveeyedocs/docs/sharing/custom-marks.md

 Tag marks outline a solarsystem node.

 ### Own and Shared Marks
 Only shared marks would be shared amongst your sharing group.
 Own marks never get shared.
-To switch
+You got 2 possibilities to switch which marks you set and at the same time which ones get displayed on maps.
+1) Click "Personal" or "Shared" in the solarsystem menu to switch or
+2) Toggle them within the sharing settings.

 ![enter image description here](https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/menus/custom-marks-400.png)